Off the Mark (comic strip)

 Off The Mark is a comic panel created by Mark Parisi which began in September 1987 and now appears in 100 newspapers.
 It also appears on greeting cards, in magazines, on T-shirts and more.
 Off The Mark is distributed daily by Andrews McMeel Syndication.

 The humor of this comic panel focuses on off-beat, slice-of-life situations.
 Andrews McMeel Universal describes it as: "A world of scheming pets, evil computers, and talking plants that puts an ironic, absurd or just plain silly spin on everyday life."

-Off The Mark was named "Best Newspaper Panel" by the National Cartoonists Society in 2008, and again in 2011.
-It was also nominated in 2004, 2006, 2013, and 2016.
+Off The Mark was named "Best Newspaper Panel" by the National Cartoonists Society in 2008, 2011, 2017, and 2020.
+It was also nominated in 2004, 2006, 2013, 2016 and 2019.
 Off The Mark greeting cards were named "Best Greeting Cards" by the National Cartoonists Society in 2013.